Underground, Streetcar and Bus

 The accessibility pages of the Vienna public transport companies (www.wl-barrierefrei.at) provide tips for wheelchair passengers as well as for blind and visually impaired passengers.

 A single ticket for the Wiener Linien costs €2.20.
 Single tickets are also available on trams and buses for €2.30.
 Companions of people with disabilities can use public transport for free.
 However, the disabled person's pass must show the endorsement "The passholder must be accompanied by a companion".
+If the required endorsement is not entered for whatever reason, the escorts will continue to need their own ticket.
+Please note that this rule only applies if the orange disability pass has been issued by the Federal Social Office in Austria.

 Most providers of bus tours are not yet equipped for wheelchair users.
 However, the following companies offer special transport for wheelchairs: